c-ong/xfly/README.md

 **2: Define the page model**

-IMPORTANT: every DOM of page, there are need add the page-ui class at root level element
+**IMPORTANT**: every DOMs of page, there are need add to the "page-ui" class at root element
 ```javascript
 $Page.define('you.path.name', {